Who invented the upside-down ¿ and ¡ marks?

 - It includes topics that most books about Spanish ignore, such as first and second language acquisition, Spanish sign language, punctuation, Spanish Pig Latin, and text messaging.

-¿Por qué? is available from Amazon and Barnes & Noble, and from various Amazon resellers at a discount.
-Currently, Bloomsbury USA and Bloomsbury UK are offering a 35% discount (use checkout code PQ101, paperback only).
-If Bloomsbury is out of stock, don’t trust their “email me when available” functionality; in that case you may be better off just getting it on Amazon, which has a 10% discount.
+¿Por qué? is available from Amazon and Barnes & Noble and directly from Bloomsbury.
+If Bloomsbury is out of stock, don’t trust their “email me when available” functionality.

 There is also a companion website, which you can read about (and link to) here.